Visiting Researchers

 Xiaowei Chen

-Xiaowei Chen is our visiting researcher from March to May 2024.
+Xiaowei Chen was our visiting researcher from March to May 2024.
 He is a doctoral researcher working on the “Achieve Effective and Sustainable Anti-phishing Solutions” (AES anti-phishing) project, funded by the Institute for Advanced Studies at the University of Luxembourg since January 2022.

 Xiaowei explores user-oriented information security solutions for organizations.
 He examines whether group discussion and role-playing training can be effective anti-phishing training approaches, what motivates and discourages employees from engaging with phishing interventions, and how users interact with emerging technologies.
 During his stay, he will survey what drives employees to respond more securely in collaboration with the Security, Privacy, and Society group.
 His recent two papers will appear in ACM CHI ’24 conference proceedings.